Kasra-G/tutorial_mod/README.md

   - Wear a full set to trick nearby silverfish into thinking you are an alpha silverfish.
 They will keep close to you and fight mobs that you attack or that attack you.
-    If you stop having a full set of silver armor they will realize you are not one of them and turn on you.
+    - If you stop having a full set of silver armor they will realize you are not one of them and turn on you.
   - Similar to Iron Armor in terms of protection
   - Very high enchantability
 - Silverfish behavior changed
-  - now have 39% chance of dropping Silver Dust on death.
+  - Chance of dropping Silver Dust on death.
-    - Smelt the dust into ingots.
-  - Effect on Silverfish when fully armored player is nearby
+  - Effect on Silverfish when fully silver armored player is nearby:
     - Gain speed, strength, and health
-    - Target your attackers
+    - Target the armored players' attackers

 - More features soon
 ## Pictures: